AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 Give one example of how thinking about virtues as the “golden mean” might influence your actions, goals, etc. as an engineer or scientist?
 You might mention that, for example, some people pursue science and engineering as a way to earn lots of money, thus enabling them to buy fancy cars, boost their social status, etc. What would Aristotle say about this?
 If being virtuous is an essential part of living the “Good Life” (as Aristotle believed), is the pursuit of wealth, status, power, etc. compatible with attaining the Good Life?

 > [!Ans]
 > The pursuit of wealth would not be part of living the good life according to Aristotle.
 This is because is we are thinking about being virtuous as a mean between excess and defect, then to be virtuous would be to pursue the mean of excessive wealth and defective wealth.
 Defective wealth could be living in poverty, or maybe living check to check.
-As such according to Aristotle we should aim
+As such according to Aristotle in order to live virtuously we should not pursue excess wealth as that would be a vice.
 ### (iii)
 Open-ended question: how convincing do you find Aristotle’s version of virtue ethics?
 Does it resonate with you?
 Do you think that being virtuous, through lots of everyday practice, by avoiding the extremes of excess and deficiency is the only way to attain the Good Life?
+> [!Ans]
+> I think some parts of Aristotle's virtue ethics are applicable while some are less so.
+For example, if one grew up in poverty, they might naturally gravitate toward wealth in an attempt to make themselves and their family experience the wealthy life.
+Aristotle would argue this would not lead to living the good life while for this family this might be all that they've ever wanted.
+I believe that strictly following this virtue ethics code could lead to a life of mediocraty as one would never live to their fullest potential.
+Take another example intelligence / wisdom.
+If you pursue excess wisdom / intelligence this is a vice, which is contradictory toward the life of a philosopher who wishes to learn more about the world.
+As such, I believe in order to live a good life it is almost a necessity to chase one excess vice.
+For philosophers like aristotle it might be intelligence, while for others it could be strength, wealth, etc. However, I do also believe in order to live the good life one must not be boastful or arrogant about their excess.

 # 2